Minnesota Books: The Best Books Set in the Land of 10,000 Lakes

 Book Summary

-In 2015, Cecily is 94 and has a quiet Minnesota life with her daughter, granddaughter, and great-grandson.
+In 2015, Cecily is 94 and leads a quiet life in Minnesota with her daughter, granddaughter, and great-grandson.
 When her great-grandson has a project for school, the family takes DNA tests, and the results reveal a tragic story Cecily has kept secret for decades.
 Four generations are forced to reevaluate what “family” really means.

 You should know that the connections between the characters aren’t clear in the book’s early chapters, and the POV and timeline change frequently.
 While everything comes together nicely in this excellent story, this won’t be the best choice if you’re in the mood for an easy, linear read.